NASA-IMPACT/csdap-cumulus/docs/OPERATING.md

   `<GRANULE_ID_PATTERN>` regular expression
 - `<SAMPLE_SUFFIX>` is an example of a filename suffix that matches the `<SUFFIX_PATTERN>` regular expression
-- `<PROVIDER_ID>` is the provider ID for the provider where the granule files are to be discovered
 - the `"url_path"` property value is the S3 key prefix to use for the destination location of the granule files.
 See
   [How to specify a file location in a bucket] for details on how to construct a